jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.SingleExtensions.StoreBit(thisfloat,bool,int).md

 ## SingleExtensions.StoreBit(this float, bool, int) Method

-Store a single bit at the specified offset.
+Store a single bit at the specified offset and returns the modified value.

 ```csharp
 public static float StoreBit(this float value, bool bit, int offset);